- All Consumer Loan main office licensees must file and complete the annual assessment via the online filing system.

 Please note, future filings will ask for servicing totals as of December 31st of the prior year, plus all new servicing added in the subject year.

 Am I required to use the online filing system for student education loan activity in 2019?

 No; 2019 filings must be submitted as outlined in the instructions below.
-Future filings will be collected through the online system.
+Please note, You are still required to complete the online portion of the annual assessment filing via the online filing system.

 What if I fail to deliver my completed student education loan servicing filing by February 14, 2020 and pay my invoice by March 1, 2020?

 If you make your payment after the March 1st due date, you will be assessed a late fee.
 Your filing will not be complete until the late fee is paid.
 If you fail to pay the late fee and complete the filing, the fees will accrue.
 See WAC 208-620-430.